Exercises you can do while sitting at a desk in 2023

 Seated Cat-Cow Stretch

+As starting position, sit tall on the edge of your seat.
+Resist the temptation of wanting to lean back.
 Start by arching your back and your neck.
 Hold this position for a few seconds until your back and neck are properly stretched.
+Next, move to a crouching position and tuck your head down.
+Repeat this step until your back is fully stretched.

 Seated Forward Bend

+Let's challenge your flexibility and see if you can reach your toes.
+This is a good modified exercise you can do anytime and anywhere.
+Make sure to sit on the edge of your seat to keep your back straight.
+Keep your feet shoulder-width apart and flat on the floor.
 Bend forward and reach using your finger.
 Make sure your foot doesn't move while trying to bend.
 Hold this position until you feel a stretch on your back & knee.

 Neck Stretches

+Try out this exercise while you're seated or standing.
+Bend your neck forward and backward, and hold the position for each side.
 Repeat this exercise and bend your neck from side to side.
 You can also slowly roll your neck until you feel a nice stretch.

 Just stop the urge to move your shoulders forward while doing the exercise.